 are actively seeking a new job.
 These are usually not the top candidates in the job market.
 For startups, it makes more sense to post on specialized posting platforms and use more direct approaches to recruitment – especially for junior to mid-level positions.

 Find your next Hire via Social Networks.

 Another possibility is active sourcing and recruiting via social networks.
-LinkedIn is fairly well-known in Germany, especially among digital professionals.
-However, Xing is the biggest German business-oriented social network that offers comprehensive search options.
+LinkedIn is well-known in Germany, especially among digital professionals.
+However, Xing is still the biggest German business-oriented social network that offers comprehensive search options.

 The person in charge of recruitment should consider getting a premium account or the even more advanced Talent Manager account, which offers the broadest range of options for actively sourcing candidates.
 For startups that want to get a foot in the door in the German market, it is also essential to quickly build their own network and visit relevant events and hubs.

 Co-working spaces are a good starting point, as they frequently host and organize such events.
 If founders regularly attend these, there is a good chance they may recruit their first employees there in person or by word of mouth.

 INTERNS AND GRADUATES: RECRUITING AT UNIVERSITIES